24-karat diet: Dubai's appetite for gold

 (CNN) — Gold is still big business in Dubai, despite reports of a 20-year low in demand for gold jewelry in the UAE.
 According to the Dubai Multi Commodities Centre, the emirate has cornered approximately 25% of global trade in the precious metal.

-In a place where symbols of wealth have become passé, perhaps it's no surprise there's a market for consuming gold in a literal sense.
+In a destination where symbols of wealth have become passé, perhaps it's no surprise there's a market for consuming gold in a literal sense.
 One of Dubai's prestige hotels, the Burj Al Arab, is embellished with approximately 1,790 square meters of 24-karat gold leaf.
 Some of it has found its way behind the bar too, blended into cappuccino foam or stirred into cocktails in Gold On 27, located on the 27th floor, 200 meters above sea level.

 However, splashing gold everywhere isn't necessarily tasteful.
 In fact, when ingested, gold has no taste at all.
 So why serve it, and why are guests lapping it up?

-"Gold is synonymous with luxury, something which has a level of decadence," explains Etienne Haro, Executive Assistant Manager of food and beverage at the Burj Al Arab.
+"Gold is synonymous with luxury, something which has a level of decadence," explains Etienne Haro, executive assistant manager of food and beverage at the Burj Al Arab.

 The hotel uses up to 700 grams of gold -- sourced from Italy and India -- each year for its food and beverage offerings.